mycoolade/drunken-pack/readme.md

     ...

-    Logged in as jdrunken on https://registry.npmjs.org/.
+    Logged in as @jdrunken on https://registry.npmjs.org/.
     ```

 4.  check infomation